Note: This file is about 140K in size so may take a few seconds to load,

 International, Londres, 1989.

-Ida Glaser, “The Concept of Relationship as a Key to
+Ida Glaser, “The Concept of Relationship as a Key to the

 Comparative Understanding of Christianity and Islam”,